 Falcon Heights is a tiny town located in the state of Texas.
 With a population of 18 people and just one neighborhood, Falcon Heights is the 1054th largest community in Texas.

-Being a small town, Falcon Heights does not have a public transit system used by locals to get to and from work.
+Falcon Heights is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Falcon Heights ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.